monero-project/monero-site/README.md

 ### 2. Make the localized File

-Navigate to the /\_i18n/en/resources/moneropedia folder and make a new file. give it the same <name>.md than in previous step.
+Navigate to the /\_i18n/en/resources/moneropedia folder and make a new file. give it the same <name>.md as in the previous step.
 Start the file with the front Matter:

 ```